Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 4. Mini Cenotes 2-Day Scuba Diving Package in the Riviera Maya from Playa del Carmen

-Do you have enough time in your hands during your visit to the Riviera Maya?
+Do you have enough time on your hands during your visit to the Riviera Maya?

 Why not avail of this 2-Day Scuba Diving Package, which takes you through four dive sites in Cenote Dos Ojos and beyond?